 - The questioning within the instructional materials does not offer students the opportunity to fully engage in the criteria of the indicator.
 Opportunities for students to evaluate the accuracy of problem-solving are not present.
 For example, no guidance prompts teachers to ask students to prove and justify their answers, such as whether or not their estimate is accurate and what they might do differently next time. - The Try It, Discuss It, and Connect It instructional routines within the instructional materials help students build efficiency and flexibility within the lessons and throughout a unit.
 Each section builds students' understanding and toolbox to solve problems.
 Students evaluate procedures and processes as they learn mathematical strategies. - In the Connect It section of Lesson 5, Session 2, students evaluate procedures, processes, and solutions.
 This example does not prompt students to communicate about a solution's efficiency, the flexibility of multiple strategies, or the accuracy of the lesson.
-In Question 6, the resource asks students, "Which models or strategies do you like best for multiplying with two and five?"
-Re-wording to include language about efficiency, flexibility, and accuracy within the questions provided would better support this indicator. - Within lessons, suggested questioning has students evaluate problem-solving methods.
-Students may be asked to either evaluate solution paths presented in the lesson (Model It or
+In Question 6, the resource asks students, "Which models or strategies do you like best for subtracting four-digit numbers?"
+Re-wording to include language about efficiency, flexibility, and accuracy within the questions provided would better support this indicator. - The Develop section of the instructional resource provides opportunities for students to evaluate procedures, processes, and solutions as they align with mathematical procedures, processes, and concepts, but questioning does not prompt students to discuss efficiency, flexibility, and accuracy.
+Examples provided to teachers to listen for this language and questions worded to reflect the language in the indicator would ensure the language of the indicator is being utilized by teachers and students.

-Picture It) or those presented by other students (Try It), which supports students' flexibility and efficiency as they evaluate other presented solution paths.

-- The Math in Action lessons include opportunities for students to evaluate the solution of a fictitious student.
-The Unit 2, Math in Action lesson has students evaluate "Brandi's" thinking path and solution.
+- Within lessons, suggested questioning has students evaluate problem-solving methods.
+Students may be asked to either evaluate solution paths presented in the lesson (Model It or Picture It) or those presented by other students (Try It), which supports students' flexibility and efficiency as they evaluate other presented solution paths. - The Math in Action lessons include opportunities for students to evaluate the solution of a fictitious student.
+The Unit 2, Math in Action lesson has students evaluate "G.O.'s" thinking path and solution.
 Students are then asked to try another approach to follow up the exemplar.
 The Math in Action lessons conclude a unit to allow students to use what they have learned within the unit to evaluate different procedures and solutions from the unit. - Within the Refine lessons is an example section, which uses questions for students to look at the thinking and solution of a fictitious student to analyze their solution.
 Students evaluate another student's work to develop their flexibility and efficiency with solving.